When I was 14, they released this album:

-Over the years, I have picked up sports knowledge by listening to his ESPN shows and games from the other room but a lot of the time I watch alongside him because he is really good about watching the shows I love with me.
+Over the years, I have picked up sports knowledge by listening to his ESPN shows and games from the other room, but often I watch alongside him because he is great about watching the shows I love with me.

 But I got to know Doc Rivers this year a bit more through different shows and I just really like what I’ve gotten to know so far and his episode on The Playbook is definitely worth watching because it is a lot less about basketball and a lot more about life.

-He discusses a way of living he was introduced to that I will be touching on next month because I want to research it in depth.
-It is so inspiring and I can’t believe I am just hearing about it now at the age of 50.
+He discusses a way of living they introduced him to that I will touch on next month because I want to research it in depth.
+It is so inspiring and I can’t believe I am just hearing about it now at 50.

 Watch his segment.
 Please.

 I was a sophomore in high school when the Challenger exploded mid-air and I will remember it forever.

 The first thing I thought of when we began watching this documentary (which is broken into four parts for those with shorter attention spans = ME), is that it made me proud to be an American again which for a lot of us, is something we are struggling with currently.

 The takeaway is that this could have been avoided, something that I never really knew until last month, and it made me so mad at people in positions of power who have no business making life and death decisions based on monetary gain.

 Watch this one too and let me know what your thoughts are.

 I really should have discussion posts after the tater tot posts so we can discuss the things we watch.
 Kind of like a book club for documentaries.
 Something to think about or look forward to for winter?